sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

 The following information can be learned from the output above:

 1. Lines 05-08: the input and output information of bmodel
-2. Line 19: running time on the TPU, of which the TPU takes 4009us and the non-accelerated part takes 113us.
+2. Line 19: running time on the Tensor Computing Processor, of which the processor takes 4009us and the non-accelerated part takes 113us.
 The time of the latter mainly refers to the waiting time of calling at HOST
 3. Line 24: the time to load data into the NPU's DDR
 4. Line 25: the total time of Line 19
 5. Line 26: the output data retrieval time